-Clutter can make us feel stressed, anxious and depressed, research found the levels of the stress hormone cortisol were higher in mothers whose home environment was cluttered.
+Clutter (a form of waste) can make us feel stressed, anxious and depressed, research found the levels of the stress hormone cortisol were higher in mothers whose home environment was cluttered.
 Source Sage Journals

 In 2011, neuroscience researchers using fMRI (functional magnetic resonance imaging) and other physiological measurements found clearing clutter from the home and work environment resulted in a better ability to focus and process information, as well as increased productivity.
 Source RACGP

 Carla and Derek’s no 1. goal was to create a space where all their children wanted to be, a space they could relax and felt like “home” and to save money for a family holiday.

 With their goals set they set about reducing waste in their kitchen and the results were immediate.

 By ethically decluttering the cupboards, pantry, fridge they soon realised what they had, what the needed, what they did not need and within the 1st week Carla and Derek reduced their weekly grocery bill by $50.

 Effectively savings them $2600 per year, not to mention reducing food waste, packaging, time spent at the supermarket.
 They then went on to reorganise the loungeroom with the goal create a space for all the family to enjoy.

 The outcome was greater than expected, by reorganising their furniture they were able to open the windows to improve air flow and allow natural light to pour into the room.